Central Library, Edinburgh: Central Children's Library

 Based within the Central Library building, the Children's Library is focused on providing resources for younger patrons including books and DVDs.
-The Children's Library offers programs such as story times, rhyme times, and "Chatterbooks book group for 8 to 11 year olds."
+The Children's Library offers programmes such as story times, rhyme times, and "Chatterbooks book group for 8 to 11 year olds."

 Music Library

-Based within the Central Library building, the Music Library contains "the largest collection of publicly accessible material on music and dance in Scotland including sheet music, books and recorded music on CD, DVD, and streaming through Naxos Music Library."
+Based within the Central Library building, the Music Library contains "the largest collection of publicly accessible material on music and dance in Scotland including sheet music, books and recorded music on CD, DVD, and streaming" through the Naxos Music Library.
 Patrons can also book "digital pianos, drums and keyboards" or music practice space.

-In partnership with Tinderbox Orchestra, the Music Library offers a collection of musical instruments available for library patrons to borrow.
+In partnership with the Tinderbox Orchestra, the Music Library offers a collection of musical instruments available for library patrons to borrow.
 Available instruments include "saxophones, trombones, clarinets, flutes, keyboards, accordions, guitars, ukuleles, violins and cellos."
 The instruments have been donated by the local community and the library has put out the call for additional instruments, especially "if you have an instrument gathering dust, please consider donating it to" the Music Library.